Freshman: Croatia

-France

-In some elite institutions in France, freshman/woman is called "cagne", the etymology of which is from Middle Age French, meaning "weighed down by the books", "lame because weighed down by books."

 Germany

 In Germany, a first-semester student of a university program (Bachelor, Master, State exam etc) is called Erstsemester, or in short and more common, Ersti, with erst meaning 'first' and the -i adding a benevolently diminutive tone.
 The plural is Erstis.

 Unlike the word freshman, which stands for a student in their whole first year, the German word Ersti is exclusively used for students in their first semester.
 Students of higher semesters are accordingly called Zweitsemester, Drittsemester, Viertsemester etc. and sometimes, but rarely, also Zweitis, Drittis, Viertis, etc.

 United Kingdom

 England and Wales

-Students at the beginning of their first year of university are often known in England and Wales as freshers; however, the terms 'freshman' and 'first years' is also used.
+Students at the beginning of their first year of university are often known in England and Wales as freshers; however, the terms freshman and 'first years' is also used.
 The first week of term before lessons is widely known as freshers' week, when there are usually no classes, and students take part in induction events and fairs; but this arrangement is not universal.
 As freshers are newcomers to the institutions and often experience a period of adjustment as they navigate university life, there are numerous UK websites available that offer support and resources to help freshers with university preparations, such as providing guidance on accommodation, academic advice, social activities, and general tips for a successful start to their university journey.

 Unlike in Scotland, this term is not used in reference to pre-university education, the equivalent terms being year sevens for the first year of secondary school and first years, lower sixths and year twelves used at sixth forms.